aws-amplify/amplify-ios-samples/README.md

 ```

 ## License

-This library is licensed under the Apache 2.0 License.
+These sample apps are licensed under the Apache 2.0 License.